FHIR/sql-on-fhir-v2/input/pagecontent/functional-model.md

 ```

-### forEach & forEachOrNull
+### The `forEach` & `forEachOrNull` Functions
-The `forEach` function is intended to flattening nested collections by applying a transformation to each element.
+`forEach` and `forEachOrNull` are intended for flattening nested collections by applying a transformation to each element.
 It consists of FHIRPath expression for collection to iterate and transformation to apply to each item.
 This function is akin to `flatMap` or `mapcat` in other programming languages.

 ```json
 {